 Foods to Emphasize while Cleansing

-- Live Foods: Live foods support the body by providing necessary enzymes and nutrients that are missing from boxed and pre-packaged foods.
-Good choices include raw, organic fruits and vegetables (veggies may also be lightly steamed), as well as fermented foods that contain beneficial probiotic cultures such as plain yogurt, kefir (a fermented milk beverage), miso and tempeh.
+- Live Foods: Live foods support the body by providing more enzymes and nutrients that may be missing from boxed and pre-packaged foods.
+Good choices include raw, organic fruits and vegetables (veggies may also be lightly steamed), as well as fermented foods that contain beneficial probiotic cultures.
+These include plain yogurt, plain kefir (a fermented milk beverage), miso and tempeh.
 Buy organic when possible, and always wash your fruits and vegetables well.
 You may also want to supplement with a daily probiotic.

 - Lean Proteins: Opt for lean protein sources such as chicken, turkey, beef, game meats, fish, tofu, tempeh, hummus, eggs, nuts, seeds, dairy and quality protein shakes.
 Buy organic, natural or free-range when possible.

-- Well-cooked Grains: Grain sources such as millet, buckwheat, khorasan wheat, amaranth, quinoa, spelt, teff, rye, basmati rice, wild rice and brown rice provide an excellent source of fiber while cleansing.
-Fiber is necessary because it helps to absorb and eliminate toxins from the body via regular, healthy bowel movements.
-ReNew Life recommends consuming at least 35 grams of fiber daily through diet and natural fiber supplements.
+- Grains: Grain sources such as millet, buckwheat, khorasan wheat, amaranth, quinoa, spelt, teff, rye, basmati rice, kamut, wild rice and brown rice provide an excellent source of fiber while cleansing.
+(Khorasan wheat, spelt, rye and kamut are ‘cousins’ of wheat and may contain gluten).
+Renew Life also makes several high fiber supplements.

-- Water, Water, Water: Drinking plenty of purified water is essential during cleansing, as it helps to flush unwanted toxins and waste from the body.
-A good rule of thumb is to drink at least half your body weight in ounces of purified water every day.
+- Water, Water, Water: Drinking plenty of water is essential during cleansing.
+A good rule of thumb is to drink at least half your body weight in ounces of water every day.
 Choose purified, spring or filtered water if possible.